SAN DIEGO FEDERAL DRUG CHARGES ATTORNEY

 Federal drug crimes are typically more serious in nature than state drug charges.
 They can be for any drug, from marijuana to methamphetamine, but typically occur when the offenses have taken place on federal grounds or if the offenses involved a federal agent.
 Distributing illegal drugs or drug trafficking are both common forms of federal drug charges, but possession, manufacturing, and other drug offenses may also be considered federal drug charges in certain cases, particularly when the amount is significant.

 The federal government will prosecute these cases, which means the sentencing will look differently from local and state convictions.
 Most federal convictions lead to five years of imprisonment at a minimum, and federal judges do not have much leeway in changing the sentencing in certain cases.
-If you are facing federal drug charges, you will need to secure the services of a criminal defense attorney who specializes in federal drug cases.
+At The Law Office of George Gedulin, we have the credentials to defend clients in the state of California and in federal court.

 Aside from the typical drug activities that will land individuals in legal trouble, many federal cases involve an element of conspiracy.
 If federal prosecutors can prove that two or more individuals had a plan to commit a drug offense, that each participant had knowledge of the plan, and that at least one step was taken towards that end, actual possession of the substance may not be necessary for a conviction.